yebyyy/yebyyy/README.md

 - 👋 Hi, I’m Xiaomeng Ye aka @Yebyyy
 - 👀 I’m interested in AI, Robotics, and computer system and architecture.
-- 🌱 I’m currently learning to construct AI/ML models in C/C++.
+- 🌱 I’m currently exploring GPU programming with Triton and CUDA.
-- 💞️ I’m working on an MPPI implementation and Multimodal Model Rebuild.
+- 💞️ I’m working on a toy implementation of MPPI, Flash Attention, and a multimodal LLM.
 - 📫 How to reach me: [My Personal Website](https://www.yebyyy.com)
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I played violin for 12 years and I am currently playing in GTSO (Georgia Tech Symphony Orchesta).
 I am also a Man City fan!